Complaint or claim

 If you wish to know more about how personal data is shared within our corporate group, you can find more information here.

 Please contact us via our e-mail address firstname.lastname@example.org, or give us a call on +46 775-553 553 if you have any questions regarding our processing of your personal data or if you wish to exercise any of your rights.
-Our postal address is ESS Hotel Group AB, Vasagatan 54, 411 37 Gothenburg, Sweden.
+Our postal address is ESS Hotel Group AB, Drakegatan 10, 412 50 Gothenburg, Sweden.

 Who can gain access to your personal data and why?

-To conduct our business, we need to work with suppliers and partners which therefore will process your personal data.
+We also use processors that carry out processing on our behalf to conduct our business, such as suppliers and partners which therefore will process your personal data.
 We are responsible for any sharing of your personal data to such suppliers or partners and to make sure your personal data is safe when shared with third parties as set out below.
+We only use processors providing sufficient guarantees that the processing will meet all legal requirements and ensure the protection of the rights of the data subject.

 We will share your personal data with our IT suppliers who will process these on our behalf and on our instructions to ensure good and secure IT operations.
 We only share your personal data with our IT suppliers if it is necessary for them to fulfil their obligations towards us according to the contract that we have with them.